AdobeDocs/experience-manager-65.en/help/forms/using/style-your-adaptive-form.md

 1. Tap **[!UICONTROL Create]** and select **[!UICONTROL Theme]**.
 The [!UICONTROL Create Theme] page with the fields required to create a theme appears.
 The **[!UICONTROL Title]** and **[!UICONTROL Name]** fields are mandatory:

     * **Title:** Specify a title of the theme.
 For example, **Global Theme.** The title helps you identify the theme from the list of themes.
     * **Name:** Specify the name of the theme.
 For example, **Global-Theme.** A node with the specified name is created in the repository.
-As you start typing a title, value for the name field is automatically generated.
+As you start typing a title, the value for the name field is automatically generated.
 You can change the suggested value.
 The name field can include only alphanumeric characters, hyphens, and underscores.
 All the invalid inputs are replaced with a hyphen.

 1. Tap **[!UICONTROL Create]**.
 A theme is created and a dialog to open the form for editing appears.
 Tap **[!UICONTROL Open]** to open the newly created theme in a new tab.
-The theme opens in theme editor.
+The theme opens in the theme editor.
 For styling, the theme editor uses an out-of-the-box adaptive form shipped with AEM [!DNL Forms].

-   For information about using theme editor UI, see [About the theme editor](/help/forms/using/themes.md#aboutthethemeeditor).
+   For information about using the theme editor UI, see [About the theme editor](/help/forms/using/themes.md#aboutthethemeeditor).

 1. Tap **[!UICONTROL Theme Options]** ![theme-options](assets/theme-options.png) > **[!UICONTROL Configure]**.
 In the **[!UICONTROL Preview Form]** field, select the **shipping-address-add-update-form** adaptive form, tap ![aem_6_3_forms_save](assets/aem_6_3_forms_save.png), tap **[!UICONTROL Save]**.
 Now, the theme editor is configured to use your own adaptive form instead of the default adaptive form.
 Tap **[!UICONTROL Cancel]** to return to the theme editor.